This is a new music instrument. Its design reflects harmony, explained below.

 Appendix: Why music matches the instrument's keys

-You probably don't want to bother reading this section unless you are really interested in music; it is technical and relies on many new findings in harmony.
+You probably don't want to bother reading this section unless you are really interested in music; it is technical and requires knowing a more complete model of harmony.
+This model is boringly detailed, but we need it to do calculations.
 The moral of the story is that the instrument can play almost all tonal music, minus a few dissonant chords.
 A custom keyboard with thumb buttons can play the remaining chords.

-1. The minor triad is locally consonant: 1/4, 1/5, 1/6.
-Its pairwise ratios are small enough to be locally consonant despite dissonance from lattice tones.
+2. The minor triad: 1/4, 1/5, 1/6.
+Its pairwise ratios are small, so their strong consonance overwhelms dissonance from lattice tones.
+This makes the minor triad locally consonant.
 Octave transformations of these notes also retain this property.
 Thus, 20 and 24 have been added to the instrument.
 I ran out of space for 40 and 48.

-2. If the lattice tones do not overlap the frequencies, there can be large denominators, and pitch rounding is allowed.
+4. Locally consonant sounds with large frequency gaps.
+If lattice tones do not overlap frequencies, they have low pushing strength.
 For example, 1 and 6/5 and 6 and 5 8 are consonant.
-These pairs are less consonant when put together, but they are far apart in frequency, so their lattice tones barely interact, and their amalgam is locally consonant.
+These pairs are less consonant when put together, but their lattice tones barely interact, so the sequential harmony takes precedence.
 Note that if we doubled the pitch of the first phrase to 2 and 12/5, the amalgam would be very dissonant.

-4. You might not care about local maxima of consonance.
+5. Small consonance gradients from lattice tones too far apart.
 For example, 1.1 10 12 is not locally consonant, because moving 1.1 to 1 makes it more consonant.
-However, 1.1 interacts weakly enough with the other frequencies that the sound is consonant overall.
-Composers sometimes seek to maximize dissonance, such as with the tritone.
+However, 1.1 interacts weakly enough with the other frequencies that the sound is consonant overall, and a voice can stick to 1.1 instead of moving to 1.0.

-5. After aligning lattice tones, some arithmetic sequences are far from small ratios, so the pushing force is small.
+6. Small consonance gradients from lattice tones of too-high order.
+If arithmetic sequences are far from small ratios, the pushing force is small.
 For example, 5 7 9 and 4.9 7 9.1 are similar in behavior, and so are 5 7 8 and 5.1 7 7.95.
+The linear combination that would align these is 5a - 7b, which is too weak to be heard.
 The piano can't play any of these variations either.

-Most of the cases are unimportant or can be played anyway.
+Most sounds can be played.
 For example, in the Passepied demo, the chords that can't be played are a minor chord out of range (15 40 48), the tritone at an octave (>2.83< 8 9), and the tritone repeating a prior note (15 >21.6< 40 48).
 The minor chord is fixed with more keys, but the tritones are not.
 Debussy bridges the Romantic and Modern eras, so this demo is mildly explorative in dissonance.

-Tritones are used for their dissonance, so it's no surprise they cause trouble for a consonant instrument.
+Maximally dissonant chords can only be approximated.
+It's no surprise they cause trouble for a consonant instrument.
 Tritones can be played as either 7/5 = 1.4 ≈ 1.414, 10/7 = 1.429, or 45/32 = 1.406.
 As notes are added to a chord, these approximations may be blocked.
 The diminished seventh is especially dissonant, and there's no hope for rational approximation there.
+Tone clusters can be played as 14-15-16.

 Since you got to the end, here's a secret button that puts the green numbers on the instrument in descending order.
 It breaks the green text links and playing randomly doesn't sound good anymore, but it might be easier to find numbers.